Pathway 1 Experiences

 We aspire for students in Pathway 1 to access destinations that provide meaningful stimulation, communication, behavioural support, and care needs.
 Pathway 1 students will mostly access destinations with staff trained in supporting adults with learning disabilities who can display behaviour of challenge and have trained staff in supporting medical needs.

-Therefore, students in pathway one will mainly access an adult social care-funded route after leaving Fox Hollies.
+Students in Pathway 1 will mainly access an adult social care-funded route after leaving Fox Hollies.
 A small number of students with long-term complex health needs and severe learning disabilities will access a continuing health care-funded route (CHC).
 This will help them gain access to a provision that can care for their medical needs and learning disabilities.

 Residential care that provides care support needs and educational/recreational activities within one service (adult social care funded)